Skip to main content Skip to secondary navigation

 Dean: Lloyd Minor

 The School of Medicine, the oldest medical school in the western United States, encourages intellectual diversity in students interested in developing a scholarly, investigative approach to problems in medicine and science and using discoveries to transform patient care.
-The school has 1,137 faculty; 1,890 clinician educators; 1,502 postdoctoral scholars; 490 MD students; 1,222 PhD and MS candidates; and 1,471 residents and clinical fellows.
-The school’s world-class faculty, which includes five Nobel laureates, are leaders in research, patient care and education.
+The school has 1,167 faculty; 2,183 clinician educators; 1,556 postdoctoral scholars; 491 MD students; 922 PhD and MS candidates; and 1,531 residents and clinical fellows.
+The school’s world-class faculty are leaders in research, patient care, and education.
 Our medical students gain experience at Stanford Hospital and Stanford Health Care, Lucile Packard Children’s Hospital Stanford and Stanford Medicine Children’s Health, Palo Alto Veterans Affairs Medical Center, Santa Clara Valley Medical Center, and other affiliated sites, including the VA Palo Alto Health Care System.
-The School of Medicine received $866 million in sponsored research revenue as of 2022 and $584 million in NIH funding as of 2022.
+The School of Medicine received $1.05 billion in sponsored research revenue and $549 million in NIH funding in 2024.

 Other Academic Programs